HealthHealth

 Teenage pregnancy rates are difficult to calculate directly because it is hard to determine how many pregnancies end in miscarriage, still-birth or abortion: these are not necessarily known to the respondent, or accurately reported.
 In the absence of reliable data on pregnancy, researchers tend to rely on childbearing data (i.e. the percentage of women in an age group who have given birth to a live child).

 Despite widespread assumptions that teen pregnancy in South Africa is an escalating problem, the available data suggest that the percentage of teenage mothers is not increasing.
-A number of studies have suggested a levelling off and even a decrease in fertility rates among teenagers in South Africa.1 Teenage fertility rates declined after the 1996 census, and Department of Health data between 2004 and 2017 showed a consistent decline in the share of teenagers aged 15 – 19 who attended antenatal clinics.2
+A number of studies have suggested a levelling off and even a decrease in fertility rates among teenagers in South Africa.1 Teenage fertility rates declined after the 1996 census, and Department of Health data over the past two decades show a consistent reduction in teenage antenatal clinic attendees aged 15-19 as a shared of the ante-natal HIV prevalence survey samples.2

-Fertility rates are, of course, an indicator of possible exposure to HIV.
-HIV prevalence rates are higher among women in their late twenties and thirties, and lower among teenagers, and the prevalence rate in the 15 – 24 age group has decreased over the past 10 years.
-However prevalence rates are still worryingly high: of the young pregnant women surveyed in antenatal clinics in 2017, 11.3% of those aged 15 – 19 and 21.9% of those aged 20 – 24 were HIV positive.3 For many years the majority of deaths in young mothers were caused by HIV.4 Much of the overall decline in maternal deaths since 2011 is attributed to implementation of policies to manage and prevent HIV,5 but it is still important that safe sexual behaviours are encouraged and practised.
+Fertility rates are an indicator of possible exposure to HIV.
+HIV prevalence rates are highest among women in their late twenties and thirties, and much lower among teenagers, and the prevalence rate in the 15 – 24 age group has decreased over the past 10 years.
+However prevalence rates are still a concern: of the young pregnant women surveyed in antenatal clinics in 2022, 7.6% of those aged 15 – 19 and 16.4% of those aged 20 – 24 were HIV positive.3 For many years the majority of deaths in young mothers were caused by HIV.4 Much of the overall decline in maternal deaths since 2011 is attributed to implementation of policies to manage and prevent HIV,5 but it is still important that safe sexual behaviours are encouraged and practised.

-Since 2009 the nationally representative General Household Survey (GHS) conducted by Statistics South Africa has included questions on pregnancy and fertility.
+Since 2009 the nationally representative General Household Survey (GHS) conducted by Statistics South Africa has included questions on pregnancy and childbirth.
 The pregnancy question asks the household respondent: “Has any female household member [between 12 – 50 years] been pregnant during the past 12 months?”
-For those reported to have been pregnant, a follow-up question asks about the current status of the pregnancy.
-This indicator calculates the number and percentage of young women who have given birth in the past year.
+For those reported to have been pregnant, a follow-up question asks about the current status of the pregnancy, including whether the child was born alive.
+This indicator calculates the number and percentage of young women who are reported to have been pregnant or given birth to a live baby in the past year.

 1 See, for example: Jonas K, Crutzen R, van den Borne B, Sewpaul R & Reddy P (2016) Teenage pregnancy rates and associations with other health risk behaviours: A three-wave cross-sectional study among South African school-going adolescents.
 Reproductive Health, 13(50).
 DOI: 10.1186/s12978-016-0170-8;